Chuck Edwards: 2022

 On November 30, 2021, Edwards declared his candidacy for North Carolina's 11th congressional district in the 2022 election.
 The district was represented by freshman Republican incumbent Madison Cawthorn.
 Cawthorn faced numerous scandals, had made a number of controversial statements, and was criticized by Edwards as an ineffective legislator.
 Edwards was also endorsed by U.S. Senator Thom Tillis.

 On May 17, 2022, Edwards defeated Cawthorn in the Republican primary with 33.4% of the vote.
 Although he lost 12 of the district's 15 counties, he carried Buncombe, its most populous, by over 2,000 votes, exceeding his overall margin of 1,338.
 Edwards also defeated Cawthorn in Henderson County by 3,191 votes.
-Henderson is home to both Edwards and Cawthorn.
+Henderson County is home to both Edwards and Cawthorn.